BEST Gingerbread Cookies

 The right consistency should look like Elmer’s glue, but a bit thicker.
 When all of the ingredients are mixed together, assess the icing.
 If it’s too thin, add a tablespoon of powdered sugar.
 Too thick, add a teaspoon of water.
 Adding bit by bit allows full control over the icing consistency.

 To decorate, small round piping tips work best.
-For these cookies, I use a No. 2 Wilton piping tip for the white squiggles, eyes, and smile, and a No. 3 tip for the cheeks and buttons.
-The smaller the piping tip, the easier it is to create detailed designs.
+For these cookies, I use a No. 2 Wilton piping tip fitted on a piping bag.

 These cookies are also moist enough to where icing isn’t all that necessary and is purely decorative, so another option is to dust the cookies in powdered sugar before baking.
 Just that hint of sweetness pairs perfectly with the rich molasses flavor.